BonsaiAI/bonsaiai.github.io/source/includes/ai-engine-guide/_ai-engine-guide.html.md

 ## Currently Supported Models

 At the moment, the Architect chooses from only a small number of solutions.
-As time goes on, this library of solutions will grow.
-At the moment we currently support Q-Tables, DQN (Deep Q-Networks) and DDPG (Deep Deterministic Policy Gradients) as our primary reinforcement-learning solutions.
-In a multi-concept inkling file, the Architect may mix-and-match solutions depending on the complexity of subconcepts.
+As time goes on, this library of solutions will change.
+At the moment, we currently support APEX (Distributed Deep Q Network) and PPO (Proximal Policy Optimization).
+In a multi-concept inkling file, the Architect may mix and match solutions depending on the complexity of subconcepts.

 ## Heuristics